 Version 3, revised January 2023

-This website (‘the site’) is operated by the Bingham Centre on behalf of the British Institute of International and Comparative Law (BIICL) for the purposes of the operation of the Modern Slavery and Human Rights Policy and Evidence Centre (Modern Slavery PEC; the Centre).
+This website (‘the site’) is operated by the Modern Slavery and Human Rights Policy and Evidence Centre (Modern Slavery PEC), which is part of the British Institute of International and Comparative Law (BIICL).
 The Modern Slavery PEC is funded by the Arts and Humanities Research Council and is led by the Bingham Centre on behalf of BIICL, in collaboration with the Alan Turing Institute, the University of Hull, the University of Liverpool, the University of Nottingham and the University of Oxford.

 This privacy policy details how BIICL and the Modern Slavery PEC use the personal information we collect, including but not limited to the information we collect through this site.
 We are committed to protecting your privacy and take all reasonable precautions to safeguard personal information.
 In collecting this information, we are acting as a data controller and, by law, we are required to provide you with information about us, about why and how we use your data, and about the rights you have over your data.
 We strive to be as transparent as possible about how and why we use your personal data.
 We are committed to complying with the requirements of the UK Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003, the UK General Data Protection Regulation and (where relevant) the EU General Data Protection Regulation 2016.
 This privacy policy does not cover the content of any external websites linked to from this site.
 We therefore encourage you to read the privacy policies on any external websites that you visit.